+Local Parking Fees

-Local Parking Fees - are a common means of generating revenue for public parking maintenance and development.
-Most cities have some public parking and many charge nominal fees for use of public parking.
+Parking fees are a common means of generating revenue for public parking maintenance and development.
+Most cities have some public parking and many charge nominal fees.
 Cities also generate revenues from parking citations.
 These fees are generally used for parking-related maintenance and improvements.
 Grants Pass charges fees for reserved spaces in City public parking lots.
-Currently, seventy-one spaces are reserved through the collection of annual fees.
-The collected funds go to the General Fund - Downtown Services.
+Currently, seventy-one spaces are available for an annual fee.
+These funds go to the General Fund - Downtown Services.

+Revenue Bonds

-Revenue Bonds - Revenue bonds are financed by user charges, such as service charges, tolls, admissions fees and rents.
-If revenues from user charges are not sufficient to meet the debt service payments, the bond issuer generally is not legally obligated to levy taxes to avoid default, unless they are also backed by the full faith and credit of the issuing governmental unit.
+Revenue bonds are financed by user charges, such as service charges, tolls, admissions fees, and rents.
+If revenues from user charges are not sufficient to meet the debt service payments, the bond issuer generally is not legally obligated to levy taxes to avoid default unless they are also backed by the full faith and credit of the issuing governmental unit.
 In that case, they are called Indirect General Obligation Bonds.
 Revenue bonds can be secured by a local gas tax, street utility fee or other transportation-related stable revenue stream.

-General Obligation Bonds - All taxpayers of the issuing governmental unit, which must pay the interest and principal on the debt as they come due, finance general Obligation (GO) bonds.
+General Obligation Bonds

+All taxpayers of the issuing governmental unit, which must pay the interest and principal on the debt as they come due, finance general Obligation (GO) bonds.
 Municipal bonds are GO bonds issued by a local governmental subdivision, such as a city, and are secured by the full faith and credit of the issuing municipality.
 Oregon law requires GO bonds to be authorized by popular vote.

+Property Taxes

-Property Taxes - Currently, local property taxes are not being used to fund public transportation.
+Currently, local property taxes are not being used to fund public transportation.

-Farebox Revenues And Bus Pass Revenues - Portions of Josephine Community Transit's operating funds are received from farebox revenue, token sales, and bus pass revenue.
+Farebox Revenues And Bus Pass Revenues

+Portions of Josephine Community Transit's operating funds are received from farebox revenue, token sales, and bus pass revenue.
 These funds are not eligible to be used as a local match source.

-Vehicle Registration Fees - Counties can implement a local vehicle registration fee.
-The fee would be similar to the state vehicle registration fee.
-A portion of a county's fee could be allocated to local jurisdictions.
+Vehicle Registration Fees

+Counties can implement a local vehicle registration fee.
+This would be similar to the state vehicle registration fee.
+A portion could be allocated to local jurisdictions.
 Jackson and Josephine Counties do not currently have vehicle registration fees.